Independent Food Aid Network

 The Independent Food Aid Network (IFAN) is the UK network of independent food aid providers.
 Its membership includes over 550 independent food banks as well as other types of food aid provider.
-A charity since October 2018, IFAN supports and advocates on behalf of its member food aid organisations, collates independent food bank data and campaigns for changes that would end the need charitable food aid in the UK.
+A charity since October 2018, IFAN supports and advocates on behalf of its member food aid organisations, collates independent food bank data, and campaigns for changes that would end the need charitable food aid in the UK through what's called a 'cash first' approach to food insecurity.

 History

-The network was founded in 2016 based on learning from Canada and is by now the second largest network of food banks in the UK.
+The network was founded in 2016 based on learning from Canada and is the second largest network of food banks in the UK.
 The network's vision is of "a society without the need for charitable food aid and in which good food is accessible to all" and IFAN advocates for "an adequate social security system, as well as fair wages and job security."

 In 2017, a list of independent food banks put together by Sabine Goodwin on behalf of the Independent Food Aid Network revealed the scale of food bank use in the UK at that time.
 The research found that, together with the largest network of UK food banks (the Trussell Trust) there were over 2,000 food banks regularly giving out emergency food parcels - meaning that, as reported by The Guardian: "the level of food bank use is far greater than headline figures indicate."